NormanPCN/StardewValleyMods/LongerFenceLife/README.md

 ### Config options

-- Wood Fence Life: Default = 2.0 (approx 1 year)
+- Wood Fence Life:
+Base life is approximately 1/2 year.
+A value of 2.0 will give a life of approximately 1 year.

-- Stone Fence Life: Default = 2.0 (approx 2 years)
+- Stone Fence Life:
+Base life is approximately 1 year.
+A value of 2.0 will give a life of approximately 2 years.

-- Iron Fence Life: Default = 1.3 (approx 3 years)
+- Iron Fence Life:
+Base life is approximately 2.25 years.
+A value of 1.3 will give a life of approximately 3 years.

-- Hardwood Fence Life: Default = 1.0 (approx 5 years)
+- Hardwood Fence Life:
+Base life is approximately 5 years.

-- Gate Life: Default = 1.0 (approx 4 years)
+- Gate Life:
+Base life is approximately 4 years.

 ## Fence Trivia
 If you remove an existing fence before it's life is less than half of it's starting life, then you get the fence item back into your inventory.
 You can then place the fence again with full life.
-Doing this you can avoid fence decay forever.
+By doing this you can avoid fence decay forever.
 At the cost of a bit of labor.

-The game has what I would call a bug, where if a gate **replaces an existing** fence post, the gate keeps the fence post life.
+The game has what I would call a bug, where if a gate replaces an **existing** fence post, the gate keeps the fence post life.
 The gate does not get the life for gates.
 Gates have a longer life than all fence types except hardwood fences.

 ## Changlog